 Painting a Head

-Painting the camouflages the doll's scalp.
+Painting camouflages the doll's scalp.

 Tools\Materials\Requirements